tonypincheng/RETrace2/README.md

 | group | Group identifier for the sample (optional) |
 | color | Color for visualization (optional, hex format) |

-> **Note:** Currently, RETrace2 only supports single-end reads.
+> **Note:** Currently, RETrace2 only supports single-end read.
 The columns are named with "_1" suffix to allow for future paired-end support where "_2" columns will be added.

 An example samplesheet has been provided in [assets/samplesheet_msh2.csv](assets/samplesheet_msh2.csv).